What is a mechanical engineer?

 What educational qualifications are required to become a mechanical engineer?

-What are common skills most qualified in this profession have?
+What are common skills mechanical engineer have?

-Are there any licensure or certification requirements?
+Are there any licensure or certification requirements for mechanical engineers?

 What does a typical day look like for a mechanical engineer?